VW's luxury UK carmaker Bentley says China slowdown continues

 Kevin Rose, Bentley's head of sales, said he was optimistic that worldwide sales growth would exceed 10 percent for 2013.

-Bentley's success is in stark contrast to the struggles of rival British luxury carmaker Aston Martin ASTON.UL, which has seen profits fall and this week scrapped its Cygnet city car after dire sales.
+Bentley's success is in stark contrast to the struggles of rival British luxury carmaker Aston Martin, which has seen profits fall and this week scrapped its Cygnet city car after dire sales.

 Earlier this year, Volkswagen gave Bentley the nod to build its first sport-utility vehicle, venturing beyond its speciality of sleek, growling road cars. {ID:nL6N0FT1HI]